where to stay in Tokyo

 • If you are planning on going and in and out of Tokyo, staying near the Tokyo station makes the most sense.
 It's the orgin of the following bullet trains (Shinkansen)

-• Tokaido Shinkanasen: for Nagoya, Kyoto, Osaka, and further west
+• Tokaido Shinkansen: for Nagoya, Kyoto, Osaka, and further west

-• Tohoku Shnkansen: for Sendai, Morioka, Aomori, Hakodate
+• Tohoku Shinkansen: for Sendai, Morioka, Aomori, Hakodate

 • Joetsu Shinkansen: for Niigata